alireza-aghelan/medical-image-super-resolution/README.md

 All details and fine-tuning parameters are available in the finetune_realesrgan_x4plus.yml file.

-It is also possible to test the original real-esrgan model and fine-tuned model in the fine_tune_retinal.ipynb and fine_tune_chest_x_rays.ipynb files
+It is also possible to test the original real-esrgan model and fine-tuned model in the fine_tune_retinal.ipynb and fine_tune_chest_x_rays.ipynb files.

+The code of the Real-ESRGAN model is borrowed from https://github.com/xinntao/Real-ESRGAN

 Below are some outputs of the real-esrgan model and the fine-tuned model: